P-wig/ML-HW/project/ProjectProgress.md

 * What EDA graphs you are planning to use?
 * Why? - Add figures if any

-I have generated a pairplot to visualize relationships between variables, and several scatterplots for PCA and t-SNE to visualizes my preprocessed data in reduced dimensions
+I have generated a pairplot to visualize relationships between variables, and several scatterplots for PCA and t-SNE to visualizes my preprocessed data in reduced dimensions. there were only 6 dimensions to my dataset, so the PCA did not provide any discernible insight on my dataset

 ![Dataframe Pair Plot](./pairplot.png)